Israel's Leviathan field begins pumping gas - The Observers - France 24

 Besides bringing energy independence, Israel hopes its gas reserves will enable it to strengthen strategic ties in the region and help forge new ones, with an eye on the European market.

+The discovery of hydrocarbon reserves in the eastern Mediterranean has sparked a scramble for the energy riches and a dispute between Cyprus and Turkey, which occupies the north of the Mediterranean island.

-Natural gas is set to replace coal as the the main fuel for power generation in Israel.
+Natural gas is set to replace coal as the main fuel for power generation in Israel.

 Critics note that while less polluting than coal, gas is still far from being a clean source of energy.

-There have been public fears that the start of production from Leviathan, in which gas flows to a processing platform 10 kilometres offshore, could bring harmful emissions.
+There have been fears among the Israeli public that the start of production from Leviathan, with gas flowing to a processing platform 10 kilometres offshore, could bring harmful emissions.

+On Tuesday, more than 200 protesters gathered in Tel Aviv to oppose the project.

+"It's a dark day for the residents of Hof Carmel and the citizens of Israel," said Ofer, a resident of the coastal town.

 Israel's environmental protection ministry has sought to calm residents and has set up monitoring stations in communities along the northern coast to check for any spike in pollution.